jrtivald/EEC201-Final-Project/README.md

 ### Test 6
 Next we LBG-VQ method to encode our training files via a method generally referred to as k-clustering.
 The main idea behind k-clustering is to generate a "codebook" of "codewords" per each speaker we want to identify.
 For this project, a "codebook" will be an array of centroids, and a "codeword" will be a centroid.
 Each centroid will be determined through the iterative LBG-VQ algorithm which essentially does the following steps each iteration:
-- Cluster closest data points to each centroid by finding the minimum Euclidian distance.
+- Cluster closest data points to each centroid by finding the minimum Euclidean distance.
 - Update each centroid by averaging each dimension of the data points clustered to each centroid.
 - Repeat the cluster and update process until a desired distortion change reaches a user defined threshold.
 - Split all centroids and repeat all steps until desired amount of centroids and distortion change is reached.